 Funding of Forgivable Loan

-In the event that a Candidate is awarded a Forgivable Loan, the Forgivable Loan shall comprise no more than two-thirds (⅔) of the anticipated total cost of tuition and fees for the advanced degree at issue, with the Candidate responsible for funding the remaining one-third (⅓) of the total cost.
-With respect to the amount funded by the University, one-half (½) of the amount will be funded by the President’s Enhancement Fund, and the other one-half (½) will be funded by the sponsoring department.
-The maximum amount that the University will loan a Candidate is $10,000 per year, for a maximum of 4 years.
+In the event that a Candidate is awarded a Forgivable Loan, the Forgivable Loan shall comprise no more than two-thirds (⅔) of the anticipated total cost of tuition, fees and books for the advanced degree at issue, with the Candidate responsible for funding the remaining one-third (⅓) of the total cost.
+With respect to the amount funded by the university, one-half (½) of the amount will be funded by the President’s Enhancement Fund, and the other one-half (½) will be funded by the sponsoring department.
+The maximum amount that the university will loan a Candidate is $10,000 per year, for a maximum of 4 years.

-For example, assume that a Candidate is awarded a Forgivable Loan, and that the anticipated total cost of tuition and fees is $12,000 per year.
-The Candidate would be responsible for funding $4,000 per year, with the University funding up to $8,000 per year.
-Of the $8,000 per year funded by the University, $4,000 would be funded by the President’s Enhancement Fund and the remaining $4,000 would be funded by the sponsoring department.
+For example, assume that a Candidate is awarded a Forgivable Loan, and that the anticipated total cost of tuition, fees and books is $12,000 per year.
+The Candidate would be responsible for funding $4,000 per year, with the university funding up to $8,000 per year.
+Of the $8,000 per year funded by the university, $4,000 would be funded by the President’s Enhancement Fund and the remaining $4,000 would be funded by the sponsoring department.

 Taxability of Forgivable Loan